MOPT-UFSC/VIBRA/CONTRIBUTING.md

 ```
 This command is also usefull to reinstall the packages if some dependency changed.

+If you are using vscode, you may want to change the virtual environment to the local `.venv` directory.
+Usually this option is offered in a notification which can be safely accepted.

-When the dependencies are installed in a local virtual environment poetry can run commands
-inside this environment as follows:
+When the dependencies are installed in a local virtual environment, poetry can run commands inside this environment as follows:
 ```
 poetry run <you command here>
 ```